High-dimensional estimation of quadratic variation based on penalized realized variance: Introduction

 The paper proceeds as follows.
-In Section \ref{section:theoretical}, we set the stage for our analysis and establish concentration inequalities for the estimation error $\lVert \widehat{\Sigma}^\lambda_n - \Sigma \rVert_{2}$.
-Based on these findings we show minimax optimality of $\widehat{\Sigma}^\lambda_n$ up to a logarithmic factor.
+In Section \ref{section:theoretical}, we establish concentration inequalities for the estimation error $\lVert \widehat{\Sigma}^\lambda_n - \Sigma \rVert_{2}$ and show minimax optimality up to a logarithmic factor.
 In Section \ref{IdentifyRank}, we present sufficient conditions to ensure that the rank of $\widehat{\Sigma}^\lambda_n$ coincides with the number of non-negligible eigenvalues of $\Sigma$ with high probability.
 In Section \ref{section:tuning-parameter}, we show how the tuning parameter $\lambda$ can be selected with a data-driven approach.
 In Section \ref{section:local-volatility}, the associated non-asymptotic theory for estimation of the instantaneous variance is developed.
-In Section \ref{section:simulation}, we design a simulation study to demonstrate the ability of our estimator to identify a low-dimensional factor model through $\rank (\widehat{\Sigma}^\lambda_n)$.
+In Section \ref{section:simulation}, we design a simulation study to demonstrate the ability of our estimator to identify a low-dimensional factor model through $\rank ( \widehat{ \Sigma}_{n}^{ \lambda})$.
 In Section \ref{section:empirical}, we implement the estimator on empirical high-frequency data from the 30 members of the Dow Jones Industrial Average index.
-We illustrate how the rank of our estimator is consistent with a standard Fama--French three-factor structure.
-The proofs are relegated to the appendix, where some additional auxiliary results are also presented.
+The proofs are included in the appendix.